Generally speaking, surviving family members can file a wrongful death lawsuit after the loss of a loved one in California.

 If someone you love tragically dies in an accident or due to a violent crime, it is only natural to want to obtain justice for them and take legal action.

 However, California law does not allow anyone to come forward and file a wrongful death claim.
-The following is a list of people who may file this type of claim in California courts.

 Here Are The People Who Can File a Wrongful Death Lawsuit in California